Apirdeint History, Family Crest & Coats of Arms

-Picts.
+The ancestors of the first family to use the name Apirdeint lived among the ancient Scottish people called the Picts.
 The Apirdeint family lived in Aberdeen (now part of the modern Grampian region).
 "This ancient city, which is, by some historians, identified with the Devana of Ptolemy, is supposed to have derived its name, of British origin, from its situation between the rivers Dee and Don.
 According to tradition, Gregory the Great, King of Scotland, is said to have made the town a royal burgh; but little of its authentic history is known prior to the reign of Malcolm III."
-CITATION[CLOSE]

 Early Origins of the Apirdeint family